The following patent was granted by

 excluded from the present invention.

-that the visitor understands, regarding the use and
+understands, regarding the use and relevance of the card

-Before proceeding with the preferred embodiment of
+Before proceeding with the preferred embodiment

-the invention, a note is made of one alternate
+of the invention, a note is made of one alternate

 implementation of the invention.
 This implementation